 The City continued to make progress towards completing our master planned trail system, the Corners Connector.
-The FY 2023 amended budget included \$1.4 million for construction and planning of three segments: Town Center, Riverlands, and Burdell Branch.
-The FY 2023 amended budget also includes \$250,000 to begin acquiring land for a new trail hub.
+The FY 2024 amended budget included \$590,000 for construction and planning of two segments: Town Center and Burdell Branch.
+The FY 2024 amended budget also includes \$40,000 to begin acquiring land for a new trail hub.
 The Town Center segment will connect State Route 141 (Peachtree Pkwy) and Peachtree Corners Circle and provide a pedestrian link from both roadways to our Town Green.
-The Riverlands segment will be approximately 1.5 miles in length and will provide a 10'-12' multi-use trail on E. Jones Bridge Rd. from Peachtree Pkwy to Jones Bridge Park.
 The Burdell Branch segment will be approximately 1.0 mile in length and will wind through a wooded area near a tributary to Crooked Creek running parallel to (Peachtree Pkwy).
 It will connect Engineering Dr to Woodhill Dr crossing Parkway Lane and Jay Bird Alley.
 Upon completion, Corners Connector will have over 12 miles of trails throughout the City.